chmouel/blog/content/posts/emacs-isearch/index.md

 ```

 I start a search and press `C-l` and it jumps directly to `consult-line` which I
-can further do things with it:
+can further do things with it with preview.

 ![isearch-consult](./isearch-consult.png)